 Does CarPlay take control of the dashboard?

-Fortunately, some carmakers do offer CarPlay in a split-screen mode, ensuring you have access to both your phone and car systems while you're driving.
+But for the time being, and until CarPlay 2.0 is ready, in-car systems are being kept firmly separate.
+In the meantime some carmakers do offer CarPlay in a split-screen mode, ensuring you have access to both your phone and car systems while you're driving.

 Do CarPlay-enabled vehicles also support Android phones?